rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   How do we infer universals from particulars?
 -   Past performance is no guarantee of future results.
 -   Fallacy: hasty generalization
+-   Note that philosophical induction is not [mathematical induction](https://en.wikipedia.org/wiki/Mathematical_induction).

 Sextus Empiricus: